RaddN/dynamic-ajax-product-filters-for-woocommerce-pro/readme.txt

 == Description ==

-Dynamic AJAX Product Filters for WooCommerce Pro is the ultimate solution for WooCommerce store owners seeking to improve their customers' shopping experience.
+Dynamic AJAX Product Filters for WooCommerce is the ultimate solution for WooCommerce store owners seeking to improve their customers' shopping experience.
 With lightning-fast AJAX technology, customizable filtering options, and a user-friendly interface, our WooCommerce filter plugin simplifies product searches and leads to higher conversions.

 Through our advanced AJAX product filters for WooCommerce; store users can refine their searches by using advanced filtering options, such as price, rating, category, tags, or attributes like size and color.
-The flexibility of Dynamic AJAX Product Filters for WooCommerce Pro ensures the plugin works perfectly with any WordPress custom themes and supports unlimited filtering options to meet the unique needs of your store.
+The flexibility of Dynamic AJAX Product Filters for WooCommerce ensures the plugin works perfectly with any WordPress custom themes and supports unlimited filtering options to meet the unique needs of your store.

 With features like dynamic sorting, Shortcode integration, and pagination, the AJAX filter for WordPress plugin gives users a smooth, efficient browsing experience.
 Whether you're implementing hierarchical filtering, multi-select options, or advanced dropdown menus, the filter plugin for WordPress WooCommerce;  can be customized to your store’s specific requirements while maintaining high performance and usability for visitors.